jpedro/jpedro.github.io/cto.md

 Is this spanking new tech a convinient way to simplify things or, in the opposite direction, a very flexible approach that's "future-proof"?
-Or just a fad and we should stick to boring tech that already works and is battle tested?
+Or is it just a fad and we should stick to boring tech that already works and is battle tested?

-Should we use Kubernetes for this new platform or ECS?
-Or containers on Lambdas or something like CloudRun?
+Kubernetes or ECS?
+Or containers on Lambdas?
+Or something like CloudRun?
+Or good old VMs?
 Rust or Java?

 There are very valid arguments for and against each direction.
 But that decision will stick for years.